-Our “Home Theatre” as of May 26, 2020.
-Still to be added, wide plank walnut or rosewood installed in a horizontal pattern around the screen to warm up the room and absorb light around the screen.
-We will add “floating” glass shelf’s on each side of the screen and place replica Emmy and Oscar thophys on the shelves.
+Our “Home Theatre” as of October 27, 2021.
+Still to be added, honed black veined marble around the screen to absorb light around the screen.
+We will add “floating” glass shelf’s on each side of the screen and place replica Emmy and Oscar trophy’s on each shelf.
 A few more movie prints and perhaps a vintage movie projector on one of the plant shelves.
 Wainscoting, a coffered ceiling with a fiber optic star field are planned.
 Recap for now.

 UPDATE, JUNE 26, 2020

 Today we took screenshots of the newly restored “Wizard Of Oz” in UHD Dolby Vision HDR from our LG E8 OLED which supports both formats.
 We purchased the BluRay disc reviewed in our June 23, 2020 post, which came with a digital copy.
 We used the Amazon Prime app to view the digital copy.
 Upon playback, the LG E8 switched to Dolby Vision and set HDR.
 As expected we saw much brighter, deeper color on this television.
 The film grain noted on the Sony 385ES projector is more apparent on the LG E8.
 This classic film is even more impressive with Dolby Vision HDR.
 We are seeing details and colors never seen before in this movie.
 You can judge for yourself in the below screenshots.

 We set our Sony A6300 on a tripod, positioned about 30 inches from the 55 inch screen in a totally dark guest bedroom.
 Settings: FL 17, SS1/125, Aperture 5.0, ISO 2000, CWB.
 Pausing the streamed movie creates a pop up menu, so no pause and we set the shutter to 1/125 second.
 This is not a problem with an OLED television.